A Gift from the Integration of Discriminative and Diffusion-based Generative Learning: Boundary Refinement Remote Sensing Semantic Segmentation: Discussion

 When semantic patches exhibit partial segmentation omissions or commissions, yet the correct patch regions can still approximately represent or deduce complete information through semantic adjacency relationships, our method effectively repairs erroneous semantics.
-Fig.~\ref{fig8} showcases complete semantic patch restoration cases. (i) In (a-2), the rough label shows massive segmentation omissions on the left side of the road (ROI), but the scattered correct patches are sufficient to reveal the length and width of the road area.
-The spatial distribution patterns of roads have already been learned by the generative model during its training on the road annotation dataset.
-During inference, these scattered patches are sufficient to activate the road geometric structure prior in the model weights, thereby completing the global supplementation of the semantic patch. (ii) In (b-2), the spatial position of the road patch is basically correct, but its internal structure appears fragmentation.
-The road continuity patterns learned by the model during training effectively correct the local errors within the patch. (iii) In (c-2), the spatial positions of impervious surface and low vegetation patches within the ROI region are generally correct, yet boundary delineations between patches show imprecision.
-The model addresses these edge-related semantic inaccuracies through boundary refinement mechanisms. (iv) In (d-2), the impervious surface patch in the ROI region was misclassified as building categories, but the model corrected these scattered classification errors by utilizing the continuity patterns of impervious surfaces.
+Fig.~\ref{fig7} showcases complete semantic patch restoration cases. (i) In (a-2), the refined result rectifies commission errors in the rough label by drawing on learned structure features, achieving an $IoU_{imp}$ of 85.02\% for the ROI. (ii) In (b-2), the spatial position of the road patch is basically correct, but its internal structure appears fragmented.
+The road continuity patterns learned by the model during training effectively correct the local errors within the patch. (iii) In (c-2), the rough label misclassified impervious surfaces within the ROI as buildings.
+However, this region exhibits high feature homogeneity and spatial continuity with adjacent correctly labeled impervious surfaces.
+Leveraging these contextual consistency cues, the refined result effectively rectified the semantic error and regularized the boundaries, achieving a repair efficacy of $IoU_{imp} = 92.37\%$. (iv) In (d-2), the impervious surface patch in the ROI region was misclassified as building categories, but the model corrected these scattered classification errors by utilizing the continuity patterns of impervious surfaces.